 - Ticket upgrades or exchange protection

-With these strategies in hand, arts marketers will not only know exactly what they are aiming to achieve with every initiative they start but how to communicate how they’re growing revenue.
+With these strategies in hand, you will not only know exactly what you are aiming to achieve with every initiative you start, but be able to show leadership how you’re growing revenue.

 More insights and best practice ideas from Spektrix